PIX3LFLUX/HSmartKArt-EE/README.md

 **NOTE**:	When using Unitymedia Connect Box consider the setup of a Portmapper to avoid
 			errors due to the IP policy of Unitymedia (Dual-Stack Lite).
 <server-domain.com>
-### Installation script for the MQTT Bridge
+### Installation script for the CAN-to-MQTT Bridge
-To install the software for the MQTT Bridge on a Raspberry Pi simply enter the following commands in the command line:
+To install the software for the CAN-to-MQTT Bridge on a Raspberry Pi simply enter the following commands in the command line:
 ```bash
 sudo bash ./install-mqtt-bridge.sh